iamdhil/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons";
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Enable the [Aiven for ClickHouse® tiered storage feature](/docs/products/clickhouse/concepts/clickhouse-tiered-storage) on your project and activate it for specific tables.
+Enable the [tiered storage feature](/docs/products/clickhouse/concepts/clickhouse-tiered-storage) on a table in your Aiven for ClickHouse® service.

 ### Limitations